-Christmas makes me feel like a kid again.
-Like I’m ten-years old sitting in the kitchen at Grandma Ham’s house on Christmas Eve, anxious and giddy about what Santa might bring.
-But as I come out of that hazy fog of fond memories, I realize that was twenty-five years ago.
+Christmas makes me feel like a kid again—like I’m ten-years old sitting in the kitchen at Grandma Ham’s house on Christmas Eve, anxious and giddy about what Santa might bring.
+But this year, I had the stark realization that those memories are twenty-five years old.

 There Will Come a Christmas…

 There will come a Christmas when you’ll look up and realize that those you love are no longer with you.
 My earliest memory of losing someone is my Grandma Sheneman.
 She was a sweet and gentle lady who used to meander around in a bathrobe and slippers, gently chuckling and sharing a kind word.
 My mom told me that Grandma Sheneman used to give her extra money at Christmastime to buy asparagus for her favorite casserole.
 It’s the little things that you remember the most.

 Grandma Sheneman died when I was fourteen.
 Soon after, Paw Paw Ham passed away.
 Then, Aunt Trish.
 Then, Paw Paw Sheneman.
 And finally, Grandma Ham.
 Their memory is somehow more poignant at Christmas and the pain of losing them stings.
 I think it’s because Christmas always brought out the best in them.
 In a way, it brings out the best in all of us.
 At Christmas, if even for a moment, hope is real.